Aguanga, California: Climate

 According to the Köppen climate classification system, Aguanga has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.
+The climate makes it significantly easier to grow olive trees, so the Temecula Olive Oil Company is based here.

 Demographics

+Aguanga first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Aguanga had a population of 1,128.
+The 2020 United States census reported that Aguanga had a population of 989.
 The population density was 72.7 PD/sqmi.
-The racial makeup of Aguanga was 929 (82.4%) White (69.2% Non-Hispanic White), 11 (1.0%) African American, 20 (1.8%) Native American, 24 (2.1%) Asian, 0 (0.0%) Pacific Islander, 109 (9.7%) from other races, and 35 (3.1%) from two or more races.
-Hispanic or Latino of any race were 274 persons (24.3%).
+The racial makeup of Aguanga was 73.9% White, 1.0% African American, 1.9% Native American, 2.2% Asian, 0.3% Pacific Islander, 10.5% from other races, and 10.1% from two or more races.
+Hispanic or Latino of any race were 21.2% of the population.

-The Census reported that 1,128 people (100% of the population) lived in households, 0 (0%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.
+The census reported that 100% of the population lived in households.

-There were 470 households, out of which 81 (17.2%) had children under the age of 18 living in them, 279 (59.4%) were opposite-sex married couples living together, 33 (7.0%) had a female householder with no husband present, 22 (4.7%) had a male householder with no wife present.
-There were 36 (7.7%) unmarried opposite-sex partnerships, and 1 (0.2%) same-sex married couples or partnerships.
-107 households (22.8%) were made up of individuals, and 65 (13.8%) had someone living alone who was 65 years of age or older.
-The average household size was 2.40.
-There were 334 families (71.1% of all households); the average family size was 2.77.
+There were 476 households, out of which 9.2% included children under the age of 18, 55.0% were married-couple households, 4.8% were cohabiting couple households, 18.7% had a female householder with no partner present, and 21.4% had a male householder with no partner present.
+27.9% of households were one person, and 18.1% were one person aged 65 or older.
+The average household size was 2.08.
+There were 316 families (66.4% of all households).